-The main thing with using Shyft is that they will connect you with a professional and helpful Move Coach who will not only do the work but also lead you every step of the way.
+The main thing with using Shyft is that they will connect you with a professional and helpful Move Assistant who will not only do the work but also lead you every step of the way.
 And, on average clients save around 600 USD with them while still using professional and vetted movers.

 When you decide to go with Shyft they will find vetted, licensed, and safe movers who have a military relocation professional certification.
 Therefore, the movers know how to pack pro-gear and get it back to you in one piece and safely.
 Then Shyft will send you three options when it comes to pricing, on average, as well as these prices being guaranteed with zero hidden costs.

 You have two options when it comes to them: you can pack everything by yourself, or the company can do it for you.
 The choice is up to what is best for you and your military family.

 As mentioned above, Shyft is your personal moving concierge, so they will organize your whole move for you.
 Best of all, this service is at no additional cost to the person who is moving.
 Furthermore, they are big supporters of military families including your children.
 Meaning that your Move Assistant is there for you every step of the way with what is happening as well as tips, hacks, and tricks to make your move run as smoothly as it can.
 At any time of day or night.
 Their goal is helping military moves.